ta4j/ta4j-wiki/Forecast-Indicators.md

 ### EWMA State

-`ForecastStateIndicator.ofEwma(...)` estimates rolling return state from a log-return source.
+`new ForecastStateIndicator(...)` estimates rolling return state from a log-return source.
+You only need to create it yourself when you want to override the default state used by `new MonteCarloReturnForecastIndicator(returns, horizon)`.

 | Parameter | Default in examples | Meaning | Common tuning |
 | --- | --- | --- | --- |